Cannibal Holocaust: Filming

 Principal photography began on 4 June 1979.
 The scenes featuring the film team were shot first with handheld 16mm cameras in a cinéma vérité style that mimicked an observational documentary, a technique Deodato had learned from his mentor Roberto Rossellini.
 This same style was also used by Climati in his Mondo film Ultime grida dalla savana, which may have been influential on Deodato's direction.
 After shooting with the film team was completed, Kerman flew down to film his scenes in the rainforest and then to New York to film exterior shots in the city.
 Leticia was only accessible by aircraft, and from there, the cast and crew had to travel by boat to reach the set.
 The interior shots of New York were filmed later in a studio in Rome.

 Production on the film was delayed numerous times while in the Amazon.
 After the actor originally cast as Alan Yates dropped out of the role, filming was halted for two weeks until new casting calls were completed and Yorke arrived in Leticia.
 During principal filming with Kerman, the father of the actor who played Miguel was murdered, and production was again halted as the actor flew back to Bogotá to attend his father's funeral.
 The locale also presented problems for the production, in particular the heat and sudden rain storms, which sporadically delayed filming.

 Interpersonal relationships were strained on the set.
 Kerman and Deodato frequently clashed, as the two got into long, drawn-out arguments every day of shooting, usually because of remarks made by Deodato to which Kerman took offense.
 Although Deodato noted that the two were always friendly again a few minutes later, Kerman expressed his personal dislike of Deodato in several interviews.
 He described Deodato as remorseless and uncaring on set and stated that he did not believe that Deodato had a soul.
 Kerman also noted hostile treatment of other cast and crew members by Deodato, stating: "He was a sadist.
 He was particularly sadistic to people that couldn't answer back, people that were Colombian, [and] people that were Italian but could be sent home."
-Yorke and co-star Perry Pirkanen also did not get along, which Yorke attributed to disappointment that Pirkanen felt after his friend dropped out of the production.
+Yorke and co-star Perry Pirkkanen also did not get along, which Yorke attributed to disappointment that Pirkkanen felt after his friend dropped out of the production.
 Yorke also alienated Ciardi after he declined to have sex with her in preparation for filming their sex scene.